The Incyte Ingenuity Awards in Vitiligo™

 See the Recipients

-Offering Two Awards for Outstanding Initiatives
+Offering Awards for Outstanding Initiatives

-One up to $35,000 and another up to $100,000
+Two award categories: one up to $35,000 and another up to $100,000

-The Incyte Ingenuity Awards in vitiligo aim to support the vitiligo community by funding two innovative initiatives that address challenges faced by patients, caregivers, and healthcare providers.
+The Incyte Ingenuity Awards in Vitiligo aim to support the vitiligo community by funding innovative initiatives that address the specific needs of people impacted by vitiligo, including patients, caregivers and their healthcare providers, through thoughtful, creative and original approaches.

 Eligibility